 In the real world, the atmosphere is not perfectly uniform horizontally; so real ducts have only a finite extent.
 If the duct is short, the observer sees a dim, strongly reddened image of the Sun appear in the strip when the true zenith distance of the Sun is large enough to shine into the far end of the leaky duct.
 (That's the case in Pekka's sunset mentioned above.)
 If the leaky duct is longer, the images of the Sun above and below the strip may have disappeared before the dim red image becomes visible in the strip.
 Then the isolated image seen through the duct is referred to as the Novaya Zemlya effect.

 Another complication occurs when the duct is so deep that it reaches the surface of the Earth.
-Then the lower edge of the blank strip is occulted by the apparent horizon, destroying the normal symmetry of the strip.
 This situation guarantees that there are terrestrial objects (though perhaps only a sea horizon) within the duct, so a superior mirage will certainly be seen.
 So the classical superior mirage is an example of Wegener's blank strip; the strip is often recognizable as a dark band in mirage photographs.

 Wegener called the strip ein blinder Streifen, a phrase that some people (like O'Connell) have translated literally as “blind strip”.
 But Wegener meant “blind” in the sense we use the word in English in phrases like a “blind hole” — i.e., one that's blocked instead of clear through: you can't see through it.